Tech-Pills/frontend-concurrency-control/README.md

 - Nginx proxies to LocalStack with proper CORS headers
 - Supports file uploads up to 100MB

-## Features

-### Upload Interface
-- **Strategy Selection**: Radio buttons to switch between Sequential and Batch async
-- **Performance Tracking**: Live results table showing run times and comparisons
-- **File Management**: Multi-file selection with reset functionality
-- **Upload States**: Loading indicators and disabled states during uploads

 ### Security Features
 - Pre-signed URLs for secure uploads
-- MD5 integrity checking
+- MD5 integrity checking with Content-MD5 headers
 - File validation and size limits

 ## Usage

 1. **Start the application**: Follow the Development Setup steps above
 2. **Select files**: Use the file input to choose multiple files
-3. **Choose strategy**: Select either "Sequential Upload" or "Batch Upload (Async)"
+3. **Choose strategy**: Select from "Sequential", "Batch (Async)", or "Streaming" upload
 4. **Run test**: Click the upload button and observe the performance
+5. **Monitor progress**: For streaming uploads, watch real-time file-by-file progress
-5. **Compare results**: Switch strategies and run again to compare performance
+6. **Compare results**: Switch strategies and run again to compare performance
-6. **View metrics**: Check the results table for detailed timing comparisons
+7. **View metrics**: Check the results table for detailed timing comparisons and percentage improvements

 ## Troubleshooting